 Given that environmental factors, including diet and lifestyle, play an important role in shaping the gut microbiome, functional medicine provides the perfect opportunity to address dysbiosis and favorably impact the onset and progression of immune-related diseases.
 Learn more about clinical applications and the latest immune research from functional medicine experts at IFM’s Immune Advanced Practice Module (APM).

 IFM educator Kara Fitzgerald, ND, is a clinician researcher for the Institute for Therapeutic Discovery and maintains a functional medicine clinic in Sandy Hook, CT.
 Romilly Hodges, MS, CNS, CN, is a nutritionist on the team of Dr. Fitzgerald.
 She has also served as teaching assistant to Deanna Minich, PhD, for the Certified Food & Spirit Practitioner Program and the Food & Spirit Advanced Detoxification Module, which are designed for professionals and incorporate both evidence-based nutrition and holistic well-being.
-Dr. Fitzgerald will be attending the upcoming 2022 Annual International Conference.
-Connect with her and other expert clinicians June 4-5 to discuss the latest research and innovations in functional medicine.

 - Cianci R, Pagliari D, Piccirillo CA, Fritz JH, Gambassi G. The microbiota and immune system crosstalk in health and disease.
 Mediators Inflamm.
 2018;2018:2912539. doi:10.1155/2018/2912539.